floooh/fips/webpage/content/docs/cmakeguide.md

 and does any work that must happen once after each cmake run.
 Currently this is macro does nothing.

-#### fips\_project(name)

-Starts a new project with the given name.
-This must be called at least once in a hierarchy of CMakeLists.txt files, usually right after fips\_setup().

 Use the fips\_project() macro instead of cmake's builtin project() macro

 #### fips\_ide\_group(name)

 Start a new project explorer folder in an IDE.
 This can be used to group related build targets for a clearer layout in the IDE's project explorer.

 #### fips\_add\_subdirectory(dir)

 Include a child CMakeLists.txt file from a subdirectory.
 Use this instead of cmake's built-in add\_subdirectory() macro.

-#### fips\_include\_directories(dir ...)

-Define one or more header search paths.
-Use this instead of cmake's built-in include\_directories() macro.

 #### fips\_begin\_module(name)